Cyprus Offshore Company in 2026: What the Search Term Actually Means

 Common offshore-mindset mistakes that kill Cyprus setups

-- Assuming Cyprus means no audit.
-Statutory audit is universal in Cyprus unless the small-company review carve-out applies.
-A founder who budgets €1,500 for “Cyprus formation” without budgeting for €1,500–€3,500/year in audit gets a year-two surprise.
+The third is the audit assumption.
+Statutory audit is universal in Cyprus unless the small-company review carve-out applies (turnover ≤€200k and assets ≤€500k for two consecutive years).
+A founder who budgets €1,500 for formation without budgeting €1,500–€3,500 per year for audit gets a year-two surprise that can derail the whole structure.

 Make sure Cyprus actually fits before you spend the money

-Tell us about your situation and we'll forward your enquiry to a licensed Cypriot partner who'll give you a straight answer on whether Cyprus works for your case — including the cases where the honest answer is 'go somewhere else'.
+Tell us about your situation and we'll forward your enquiry to a licensed Cypriot partner who'll give you a straight answer on whether Cyprus works for your case, including the cases where the honest answer is 'go somewhere else'.
 Two minutes, no obligation.

 FAQ